-Today, Blackberry Smoke announced 13 Western locations on its map where it will appear on its U.S. Summer Tour, including the Cargo Concert Hall in Reno on Sunday, July 30.
+Blackberry Smoke will appear at the Cargo Concert Hall in Reno on Sunday, July 30.
 The Kenneth Brian Band opens at 8 p.m.
-Advance tickets cost $23 and go on sale Friday.
+Advance tickets cost $23

 Blackberry Smoke started late 2000 when singer-guitarist Charlie Starr teamed up with the rhythm section brother tandem of Richard (bass) and Brit (drums) Turner.
 Paul Jackson (guitar and vocals) joined the band soon thereafter.
 Keyboardist Brandon Still came aboard about “six or seven years ago,” Starr said.

 While no band wants to be categorized, the label Southern Rock is a natural for a rock band from Atlanta.
 Starr, who writes Blackberry Smokes songs, is well versed at the genre’s history.

 “It evolved around the Allman Brothers and Lynyrd Skynyrd and then a later Marshall Tucker Band and Charlie Daniels Band, and then even much later Blackfoot, Molly Hatchet and Grinderswitch and bands like that,” Starr told Tahoe Onstage before its April 2016 appearance at Cargo.
 “The funny thing is, none of those bands sounded alike.
 I think with people back then, especially with the (Allman) Brothers and then with Skynyrd, it was these bands from the Southeast who were really free musically, especially the (Allman) Brothers.